 Milford Sound is such an iconic New Zealand landmark.
 Is it worth it in winter?
 Hell yes!
 For one thing, it rains less.
 There are fewer visitors and the snow-capped mountains look like a fairy tale wonderland or a Lord of the Rings film set (speaking of which, you can read all about Hobbiton here).

-I hope you’ve got all you needed to start planning an epic Milford Sound adventure.
+I hope you’re inspired by this guide to visiting Milford Sound in winter.
 If you have any questions, do feel free to comment below.

 Pin me for later!